Aims and Scope

 Venue

 The workshop will be held in Copenhagen, Denmark, in conjunction with the 27th annual European Symposium on Research in Computer Security, ESORICS.
-More information on accomodation and venue available from the ESORICS 2022 website at https://esorics2022.compute.dtu.dk/
+More information on accommodation and venue available from the ESORICS 2022 website at https://esorics2022.compute.dtu.dk/

 Please contact cbt2022@easychair.org in case of doubts and questions.